Mykonos: Climate

 According to the National Observatory of Athens, Mykonos has a hot semi-arid climate (Köppen climate classification: BSh) because of the low overall precipitation, although it has lots of Mediterranean climate (Csa) characteristics and is highly influenced by the Aegean Sea.
 The rainy season lasts from October until March.
 Vegetation follows the typical pattern for the region and grows around mid-autumn and ends in the beginning of the summer.
-The average daily temperature in the winter is around 15 C, while it is around 27.0 C in the summer.
-The average nighttime temperature is 11 C in the winter and 24 C in the summer.
+The average daily high temperature in the winter is around 15 C, while it is around 27.0 C in the summer.
+The average nighttime temperature is 11 C in the winter and over 24 C in the summer.

 Because of the seasonal cool "meltemi" wind (similar to the other Cyclades islands) and the moderating sea, summer days are relatively cool, dry, sunny and pleasant.
 The reason for the low overall rainfall is the rain shadow of the Pindus mountain range, which dry out the westerly winds.
 Winters in general are mild and wet, with many sunny days even in mid-winter.
-Snow is infrequent and doesn't stay long on the ground when it falls.
+Coastal Mykonos falls in 10b/11a hardiness zone.